- Have you thought about how AdWords can fit seamlessly into your overall email marketing strategy?

-What I want to do in my first article of 2015 is to give some really easy and cheap tips on how to fit AdWords into a ‘bigger picture’ strategy and help kick off your 2015 efforts with a bang!
+In this article, I will offer up some tips on how to fit AdWords into a ‘bigger picture’ email marketing strategy and help kick off your email campaigns a bang!

 Many businesses have an opt-in email marketing setup through something like Mail Chimp or something similar.
 This is a great way to connect with your customers and generally speaking, connect with an audience who are more likely to engage and become good loyal customers or clients.